Passenger transport demand

 To understand whether or not passenger demand is being decoupled from economic growth, the intensity of passenger transport demand relative to changes in real GDP is analysed.
 A reduction in intensity should signal the relative decoupling of transport demand from economic growth.

-A decoupling indicator compares pressures on the environment with changes in the relevant economical variables, to which the environmental pressures are causally linked.
+A decoupling indicator analyses pressures on the environment with changes in the relevant economical variables, to which the environmental pressures are causally linked.
 This indicator compares the growth in pkm as a proxy of the pressures on the environment caused by transport.
 It is considered a good proxy; however, it is known to be inaccurate as pkm values in isolation do not fully explain the environmental pressures.

 Data sets uncertainty